Danilqa/react-pdf-cv-template/README.md

 1. `src/cv-document.tsx` - main file for your CV.
 You can fill your data here.
 2. `src/elements` - folder with atomic elements for your CV: bullet, list, bold, etc.
-3. `src/sections` - folder with complex sections for your CV: header and experience
+3. `src/sections` - folder with complex sections for your CV: header and experience.

 ## Credits